 You don’t need a garage full of tools – just a few reliable ones:

-For WordPress users: WP Rocket, Autoptimize, or LiteSpeed Cache plugins
+- WordPress users: WP Rocket, Autoptimize, LiteSpeed Cache

 The journey to better Core Web Vitals doesn’t have to be complicated.
 Start small:

-- First step: Run a PageSpeed Insights test to see where you stand
+- Run a PageSpeed Insights test to see where you stand

 - Pick the low-hanging fruit: Optimize images and enable caching first